Harriette Colenso

-Harriette Emily Colenso (30 June 1847 – 2 June 1932) was a British Christian missionary in southern Africa.
-She was the eldest of five daughters of John Colenso, the first bishop of Natal, and continued his work, interceding on behalf of the Zulu people before the British Government.
+Harriette Emily Colenso (30 June 1847 – 2 June 1932) was an English Christian missionary in southern Africa.
+She was the eldest of five children of John Colenso, the first Bishop of Natal, and continued his work, interceding on behalf of the Zulu people before the British Government.
 She made representations to the Crown on behalf of Dinuzulu and his uncles, in exile on St Helena from 1890 to 1897.

 Early life

 Harriette Emily Colenso was born in Tharston, Norfolk, England, in 1847.
 Her aunt was the missionary Harriette McDougall.
-She was the eldest of the five daughters of Sarah Frances (born Bunyon) and John Colenso, who would become the first bishop of Natal.
+She was the eldest of the five children of Sarah Frances (born Bunyon) and John Colenso, who would become the first bishop of Natal.
+Her siblings were Frances, Robert, Francis (Frank) and Agnes.
 As a child in Natal, she was nicknamed Udhlwedhlwe, which translates to Walking Stick, signifying her role as support and guide to her father.